 - define the processes you follow to identify suspicious customer transactions

-- document appropriate risk-based systems and controls that capture all necessary sources of customer and transaction data or information
+- capture all sources of customer and transaction data or information

 - set out systems and controls that trigger alerts for further review such as: